A quick guide on how to fix SSL Connection Errors on Android Devices

 If the above two options did not work, then check your Wi-Fi connection.
 If you are on public Wi-Fi then, immediately disconnect it and search for a private Wi-Fi connection.
 Public Wi-Fi is a soft target for hackers; they can perform a Man-in-the-middle attack and steal login credentials.

-Antivirus apps can cause the SSL connection error as they affect the browsing experience.
+Antivirus apps can cause SSL connection errors as they affect the browsing experience.
 Antivirus can block SSL-secured websites.
 You need to disable antivirus temporarily and browse the website again.
 Once you complete the browsing task, you can turn on the antivirus app.

 Use an Incognito Mode: